Astrodata Tag

 that file type.

-This does not mean that you cannot use AstroData
+This does not mean that you cannot use AstroData with other data

 types, or that it is especially difficult.
 It just means that you will need